XtremeOwnage/Web/docs/blog/posts/Home-Automation/2023/sonoff-s31-low-cost-energy-plug.md

 To connect to the UART pins, you will either need to solder on jumper wires, OR, you can use test hooks.

-* A soldering iron.
+* ~~A soldering iron~~
 * [Test Hooks](https://www.amazon.com/gp/product/B08M5Z5YFG){target=_blank}
     * These can be used instead of soldering wires onto the pins.
+I strongly recommend this route.
+It is much faster, and there is a greatly reduced chance of lifting a pad.
 * A phillips #1 bit.
 Make sure you have a #1, otherwise, its easy to strip out the screws.
 * A Serial Adapter.
 I have been using this [DSD Tech Adapter](https://amzn.to/3n3vbP0){target=_blank} for the past few years, with no issues.
 It supports 3v and 5v.